Diversity, Inclusion, and Equal Opportunity

 Increasing Understanding Through Training

 We offer formal training and learning opportunities that help create awareness of, and appreciation for, the differences among our employees.
 These include sessions on cultural awareness, workstyle appreciation, and conflict resolution.
 Training is available to both individuals and teams through either facilitator-led sessions or self-paced online learning and can be tailored to specific regional needs.
-The courses are available to all of our current employees; soon, they will be a formal part of the orientation we provide to new employees.

 Mentoring